FireEmbers/grassServer/Readme.md

 #Grass Gis server

-This modules uses a bash script to access Grass Gis srtm maps for the Embers project.
-We have an express app using the grass client (see Usage> grass express app), receiving arguments in the request body and sending the aspect and slope arrays in with the response.send method.
+This module uses a bash script to access Grass Gis srtm maps for the Embers project.
+We have an express app using the grass client (see Usage> grass client), receiving arguments in the request body and sending the aspect and slope arrays in with the response.send method.
 See
 [expressApp.js](https://github.com/FireEmbers/grassserver/blob/master/expressApp.js)

 ##Install